NielsLeenheer/EscPosEncoder/README.md

 Note: Not all printer models support cutting paper.
 And even if they do, they might not support both types of cuts.

+### Raw

+Add raw printer commands, in case you want to send a command that this library does not support natively.
+For example the following command is to turn of Hanzi character mode.

+    let result = encoder
+        .raw([ 0x1c, 0x2e ])
+        .encode()

 ## License

 MIT